markasch/DT-tbx-v1/_pages/training.md

 ---
 layout: page
-permalink: /teaching/
+permalink: /training/
 title: teaching
-description: Materials for courses you taught.
+description: Materials for training courses that are offered.
 Replace this text with your description.
 nav: true
 ---